mblaszczykowski/mblaszczykowski/README.md

 <h2 align="left">About me</h2>

 - I’m interested in making useful apps and websites :computer:
-- Currently starting my journey with machine learning and neural networks :zap:
+- Currently starting my journey with Machine Learning and Neural Networks :zap:
 - Learning different Python modules to build bigger and bigger projects :dart:
 - I'm also a web designer creating websites using Wordpress and Elementor, my portfolio: https://mblaszczykowski.com (for now only in Polish language, you can use Google Translate extension to translate whole website) 📱
 - Always ready to collaborate on any programming projects :rocket: